 The Executive Committee is appointed by the Board to exercise between regularly scheduled Board meetings the Board's powers and duties except those reserved to the full Board by the university Bylaws.

 Section 1.
-At all times there shall be an Executive Committee, consisting of seven (7) voting trustees and the President, in the event that the size of the Board at the time of the first regular Board meeting in Spring is fewer than thirty (30) voting trustees, or nine (9) voting trustees and the President, in the event the size of the Board at the time of the first regular Board meeting in Spring is thirty (30) or more voting trustees.
-A required increase from seven (7) to nine (9) voting trustees, or decrease from nine (9) to seven (7) voting trustees, on the Executive Committee shall be effected within six months of the pertinent first regular Board meeting in Spring.
+At all times there shall be an Executive Committee, consisting of eight (8) voting trustees and the President, in the event that the size of the Board at the time of the first regular Board meeting in Spring is fewer than thirty (30) voting trustees, or ten (10) voting trustees and the President, in the event the size of the Board at the time of the first regular Board meeting in Spring is thirty (30) or more voting trustees.
+A required increase from eight (8) to ten (10) voting trustees, or decrease from ten (10) to eight (8) voting trustees, on the Executive Committee shall be effected within six months of the pertinent first regular Board meeting in Spring.

 Section 2.
-The voting trustees shall be the following: the Board Chair, Board Vice Chair, Academic Affairs Committee Chair, Finance and Investment Committee Chair, Audit Committee Chair and two (2) at-large trustees, in the event the Executive Committee is composed of seven (7) voting trustees, and four (4) at-large trustees, in the event the Executive Committee is composed of nine (9) voting trustees.
+The voting trustees shall be the following: the Board Chair; Board Vice Chair; Academic Affairs Committee Chair; Finance Committee Chair; Inclusive Excellence Chair; Audit Committee Chair and two (2) at-large trustees, in the event the Executive Committee is composed of eight (8) voting trustees, and four (4) at-large trustees, in the event the Executive Committee is composed of ten (10) voting trustees.
 At least one of these trustees shall be offered ex officio or at-large membership on the Executive Committee: The Bishop of the Baltimore-Washington Conference of the United Methodist Church; the General Secretary of the General Board of Higher Education and Ministry of the United Methodist Church.
 The President shall be a non-voting member of the Committee.
 Except as otherwise provided by these Bylaws, any proposed action brought before the Executive Committee shall be decided by majority vote.
 A tie in the number of votes cast will result in the failure of the motion.

 Section 3.
 The Executive Committee meets at the call of the Chair or, in the Chair's absence, at the call of the Vice Chair, or upon written request of at least four (4) Committee members.
 The Board Chair is the Committee Chair and the Board Vice Chair is Committee Vice Chair.
 No meeting of the Executive Committee may be held if neither the Committee Chair nor the Committee Vice Chair is present.